Insider Buying: CEO Brian Lins - GuruFocus.com

 On May 24, 2023, Brian Linscott, CEO of Harte-Hanks Inc (HHS, Financial), purchased 5,000 shares of the company's stock.
-This move is noteworthy as it indicates a strong vote of confidence in the company's future prospects and performance.
-In this article, we will delve into the details of this insider buying activity, the background of Brian Linscott, and the business description of Harte-Hanks Inc. We will also analyze the relationship between insider buy/sell activities and the stock price.
+This move is noteworthy as it reflects the confidence of the company's top executive in the future prospects of Harte-Hanks Inc. In this article, we will delve into the details of this insider buying activity, the background of Brian Linscott, and the business description of Harte-Hanks Inc. We will also analyze the relationship between insider buy/sell activities and the stock price.

 Who is Brian Linscott?

-Harte-Hanks Inc is a marketing services company that offers a wide range of data-driven solutions to help businesses better understand and engage with their customers.
-The company's services include data analytics, customer segmentation, digital marketing, and direct mail marketing.
-By leveraging advanced technology and data-driven insights, Harte-Hanks Inc helps businesses create targeted marketing campaigns that drive customer engagement and ultimately, revenue growth.
+Harte-Hanks Inc is a marketing services company that specializes in providing data-driven, omni-channel marketing solutions to its clients.
+The company offers a wide range of services, including data analytics, customer relationship management, digital marketing, and direct mail services.
+Harte-Hanks Inc serves clients across various industries, such as retail, financial services, healthcare, and technology.
+The company's innovative marketing solutions help businesses to better understand their customers and deliver personalized experiences that drive customer engagement and loyalty.

-On the day of Brian Linscott's recent purchase, shares of Harte-Hanks Inc were trading at $5.57 apiece, giving the stock a market capitalization of $40.746 million.
-The price-earnings ratio of 1.28 is significantly lower than the industry median of 11.55 and the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its peers and its own historical valuation.
+On the day of Brian Linscott's recent purchase, shares of Harte-Hanks Inc were trading at $5.57 apiece, giving the stock a market capitalization of $43.143 million.
+The price-earnings ratio is 1.35, which is significantly lower than the industry median of 11.31 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock is currently undervalued compared to its peers and its historical valuation.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.